TerraME/terrame/README.md

 ## Code Status

 The output of the [daily tests](http://www.dpi.inpe.br/jenkins/view/TerraME-Daily/) is shown below.
+Daily installers are available [here](http://www.dpi.inpe.br/jenkins-data/terrame/installers/) (use with care as they might be unstable).

 | Task            | Windows | Linux | Mac |
 |---|---|---|---|